Remembering Furry Lewis in 1981

 Summer 1983 |

 OLD FURRY had a lot of friends.
-He was soft-spoken. with a gentle manner.
+He was soft-spoken in a gentle manner.
 He knew the blues.
 And he knew how to sing them and play them.
 I read that at his funeral several hundred persons attended.
-I didn't make it, but maybe tonight sit down and play the "St. Louis" blues and think about him for awhile.
+I didn't make it, but maybe tonight sit down and play the "St. Louis" blues and think about him for a while.

 Post a Comment